rsanto27/seed-keycloak-golang/README.md

 ### Flow request
 1 - Task "http://loalhost:8081".
 Here you will be redirect to login page, hosted by keycloak.
 Make the login flow with your user and pass.

 2 - The callback redirect will throw you to "/auth/callback" showing the access token.

 ### Access token

 Get the access token and put inside "jwt.io", then you will see the decode access token like this.
 ![image](https://user-images.githubusercontent.com/2284988/138468675-a34b5ea7-66be-4166-9906-f2194a75d718.png)

+Remember that, at this point, we are authorized because we received the access token, and now we want be authenticated to get the user roles and so on.
+To do it make sure you have the  "openid" role inside your scope and the next step will be get the idToken